-- (1) Subject to subsections 3.1(24) and 3.1(35) below, an applicant must prepare or file a noise impact assessment in accordance with this rule for the proposed facility and predict the potential noise impact of the proposed facility under normal facility operating conditions at the most affected dwellingreceptor(s). - (2) When planning a facility in an area where there is an existing facility or approved energy-related facility, the applicant must ensure that its facility will not cause the cumulative sound levels to exceed the permissible sound level. - (3) The most affected dwelling(s) must be identified for each defined area of similar acoustic environment for inclusion in a noise impact assessment. - (4) Where a noise impact assessment is not submitted, the applicant must demonstrate that noise levels are not affected by the proposed facility or modifications to a facility. - (2) Noise impact assessment flowchart - (a) When a facility is exempt from the requirement to file a Rule 007 application or is eligible to file a checklist application under Rule 007, the facility must still comply with Rule 012 permissible sound levels.
-In these cases, a proponent may complete an Appendix 9 - Noise impact assessment flowchart to determine if a noise impact assessment is required. - (b) Preparation of a noise impact assessment may be avoided in cases where the noise impact from a facility is expected to be minimal.
+(1) Subject to subsections 3.1(4) and 3.1(5) below, an applicant must file a noise impact assessment in accordance with this rule for the proposed facility and predict the potential noise impact of the proposed facility under normal facility operating conditions at the most affected dwelling(s).

+- (2) When planning a facility in an area where there is an existing facility or approved energy-related facility, the applicant must ensure that its facility will not cause the cumulative sound levels to exceed the permissible sound level. - (3) The most affected dwelling(s) must be identified for each defined area of similar acoustic environment for inclusion in a noise impact assessment. - (4) Where a noise impact assessment is not submitted, the applicant must demonstrate that noise levels are not affected by the proposed facility or modifications to a facility. - (5) Where the facility application or exemption pursuant to AUC Rule 007 relates to an electric transmission line or substation of 240/260 kilovolt (kV) or less, to a small power plant with a capacity of less than one megawatt (MW), to a solar power plant, or to a meter station on a gas utility pipeline installation, an Appendix 3 Noise impact assessment summary form may be submitted to satisfy the requirements of AUC Rule 007.